projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 pip install dist/mcp_server_azure_ai_search_preview-0.3.1-py3-none-any.whl

-# Once installed we can run in from any directory as  in your MCP host configuration
+# Once installed we can run in from any directory in your MCP host configuration in VSCODE .vscode/mcp.json file
+uv run -m mcp_server_azure_ai_search_preview --transport stdio --envFile .env

+# If you are running in SSE mode, you can run it as:
-uv run -m mcp_server_azure_ai_search_preview
+uv run -m mcp_server_azure_ai_search_preview --transport sse --envFile .env --host 127.0.0.1 --port 8000
 ````

+The environment file, host and ports are optional.
+The default values will be used if you do not specify them

 You can also clone this git repo and install the service via the main.py file in this repo